syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 N> The form fields will be flattened only after the PDF document is saved.

-You can also flatten the form fields before saving the PDF document
+PDF provides support to Flatten a form fields before saving the PDF document using the [FlattenFields](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedForm.html#Syncfusion_Pdf_Parsing_PdfLoadedForm_FlattenFields).

-Please refer the code sample to flatten the form fields before saving the PDF document
+Please refer the code sample to flatten the form fields before saving the PDF document.

 {% tabs %}